What is data protection?

-An individual should be able to understand the terms of interactions with others.
+An individual should be able to understand the terms under which their data is being processed (by others).
 (5(1)(a)).

 Transparency also means a right to find out when something gone wrong: if you’ve collected information about individuals which have leaked or disappeared, the individual has a right to know.
 This is called ”personal data breach notification” and specific rules are in article 34 of the regulation.